mfornace/nupack-docs-dev/sources/design.md

 !!!
 Note

-    Consider using the `evaluate()` method an RNA design that was performed with `wobble_mutations` enabled and that uses both domain `a` and the reverse complement domain `~a` in the specification of the design ensemble.
+    Consider using the `evaluate()` method on an RNA design that was performed with `wobble_mutations` enabled and that uses both domain `a` and the reverse complement domain `~a` in the specification of the design ensemble.
 Then the definition of the reverse complement domain `~a` is not fully defined since a G in domain `a` could be paired to either a C or a U in the final designed version of `~a`.
 This ambiguity can be overcome by manually defining `~a` using the `complement` keyword:

     ```python
     h = Domain('GGGG', name='h')